dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

 * Conforms to PEP-8 Style Guide
 * GitHub Actions CI integration with all branches passing unit tests and PEP-8 style before merge
-* Docstrings exist for all functions
+* Docstrings exist for all functions (unit test functions do NOT need docstrings)
 * Appropriate use of virtual environments as demonstrated by a `requirements.txt` file being present in your GitHub repository
 * Presence and content of README.md (at a minimum including author information,